Nexmo/station/_tutorials/client-sdk-ios-inbound-pstn.md

 ## Receive incoming call

-When the phone number associated with your Nexmo app receives a call, the app should notify the user `jane` so that she can decide whether to answer or reject it.
+When the phone number associated with your Nexmo app receives a call, the app should notify the user `Jane` so that she can decide whether to answer or reject it.

 This is done by implementing the optional `incomingCall:` method which is declared in the `NXMClientDelegate`.